cup1111/zendulge-be/diagrams/business/users-user-stories.md

 - When I view any user in User Management
 - Then I should see a "Delete" button
 - And I can confirm deletion
-- And the user is removed from the company
+- And the user is removed from the business
 - But I cannot delete myself (the owner)

 ## Manager User Stories